We all know the trope “with great power comes great responsibility.”

 With a simple user edit, you can restrict access to these business insights and keep sensitive information on a need-to-know basis.
 You can restrict users from seeing others’ transactions as well.

 Limit Which Users Can Manually Settle Batches

-Similarly, you might want someone who’s trained in the financial tasks of your business to settle batches.
+Similarly, you might want someone who’s trained in the financial tasks of your merchant credit card processing to settle batches.
 To keep your reporting accurate and error-free, you can simply grant this permission to the employees of your choosing and set restrictions for employees who aren’t approved for this task to avoid errors.